nasso/rs621/README.md

 ## Features

+- Convenient iterator based API.
-- Regular tag searching, using any of the search options from the website.
+- Post listing and searching, using any of the search options from the website.
+- Pool listing and searching.
 - Unlimited result count (automatically makes more requests in sequence to go beyond the API limit of 320 posts per request).